CrunchyData/pg_tileserv/docs/content/usage/metadata.md

 * an HTML web interface for humans; and
 * a JSON API for computers.

-The JSON API is useful for clients that auto-configure based on the service metadata, and in fact the HTML web interface is an example of just such an auto-configuring interface: it reads the JSON and uses that to set up the web map visualization and interface elements.
+The JSON API is useful for clients that auto-configure based on the service metadata.
+In fact, the HTML web interface is an example of such an auto-configuring interface: it reads the JSON and uses that to set up the web map visualization and interface elements.

 ## Web Interface

-After start-up you can connect to the server and explore the published tables and functions in the database via a web interface at:
+After start-up, you can connect to the server and explore the published tables and functions in the database via a web interface at:

 * http://localhost:7800